Updated July 4, 2026

 Which states have the cheapest gas?

-Oklahoma is cheapest at approximately $3.94 per gallon, followed by Mississippi $3.98 and Louisiana $4.00.
-Texas ($4.01), Arkansas, and Tennessee are generally below the national average.
+Oklahoma is cheapest at approximately $3.98 per gallon, followed by Mississippi $4.00 and Louisiana/Texas at $4.02.
+Tennessee and North Carolina are also generally below the national average.

 Cheaper states cluster around the Gulf Coast refining region where wholesale supply costs are lowest.
 The cheapest individual stations in the US can be found via GasBuddy — some Kansas and South Dakota stations are reportedly under $3.00 per gallon.